Module 4: Multi-Step Analysis25 min

 View solution

 The marketing team wants to identify high-value customers for a premium loyalty program.
 Find all customers who have placed at least one order over $100.
 Return `customer ID` and `name`.
+Consider all orders regardless of their payment or fulfillment status.

 Tables: online_store_customers, online_store_orders